WispY/best-practice-cluster-test/README.md

 -Dcom.gs.home=d:\xap\gigaspaces-xap-premium-10.2.0-ga
 ```

-For example, if you are using `Maven` on your CI/CD server, the project build command would look like this:
+For example, if you are using `Maven` on your CI/CD server, the project build command would look something like this:

 ```
 mvn clean install -Dcom.gs.home=d:\xap\gigaspaces-xap-premium-10.2.0-ga